WLAN-Pi/.github/profile/README.md

 ## Supporting us 🙏

 Like what we're doing?
-[Encourage us to keep going and support the development and running cost of the project by donating](https://ko-fi.com/wlanpi).
+You can [support the project on Ko-fi](https://ko-fi.com/wlanpi) to help cover development and running costs.